LWachtel1/tp/docs/DeveloperGuide.md

 **Step 2 - Adding a Workout Log**
 - The workout date and name is then passed to the `addWorkoutLog()` method of `WorkoutLogsManager`
 - A new instance of a `WorkoutLog` is created and added into the `LinkedHashSet` of the `WorkoutLogsManager`
-  - As this method might be called multiple times as a workout has multiple exercise logs, thus, the adding of the `WorkoutLog` silently fails
+  - As this method might be called multiple times, because a workout has multiple exercise logs, the adding of the `WorkoutLog` silently fails
   - This `WorkoutLog` contains a `LinkedHashSet` of a variable number of `ExerciseLog`.

 **Step 3 - Adding an Exercise Log**